swcarpentry-wuerzburg/paper-swc2020/README.md

 Author List:

-Markus Ankenbrand, Torsten Paul, Florian Goth, Ishwar
+Markus Ankenbrand, Torsten Paul, Florian Goth, Ishwar, Laura

 A place for the SWC-2020-11-17 course to collaboratively produce a paper